joaovictordesouzaduarte/mercadolibre_scrapper/README.md

 ```

 ### 3. AWS Configuration
+- First, log in to the AWS Console and create a new ECR (Elastic Container Registry) repository named `mercadolibre-scrapper-repository`.

 - Ensure that you have the AWS CLI installed on your local machine before proceeding.
 #### How to Install AWS CLI